peterwissel/Udacity_ND_Data_Engineer/P2_Data_Modeling_with_Apache_Cassandra/README.md

 Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.

-They'd like a data engineer to create an Apache Cassandra database which can create queries on song play data to answer the questions, and wish to bring you on the project.
-Your role is to create a database for this analysis.
-You'll be able to test your database by running queries given to you by the analytics team from Sparkify to create the results.
+They'd like a data engineer (me) to create an Apache Cassandra database which can create queries on song play data to answer the questions, and wish to bring me on the project.
+My role is to create a database for this analysis.
+I'll be able to test my database by running queries given to me by the analytics team from Sparkify to create the results.

 # Project Overview